pyeventsourcing/esdbclient/README.md

 be ignored by the client, so that they will not be sent to the server over an insecure channel.

-Please note, the "insecure" connection string uses the query string `?Tls=false`.
+Please note, the "insecure" connection string uses a query string with the field-value `Tls=false`.
 The value of this field is by default `true`.
 See the Notes section below for more information about EventStoreDB connection strings and the fields that can be used in the query string to specify connection options.

 ### Stop container